billvog/billvog/README.md

 # Hi there 👋

-I'm a 19 yo dude from 🇬🇷 Greece, currently pursuing a bachelor's degree in the Computer Science and Telecommunications department of the University of Thessaly.
+I'm a 20yo dude from 🇬🇷 Greece, currently pursuing a bachelor's degree in the Computer Science and Telecommunications department of the University of Thessaly.

 ## About me